-Byczyna was fortified around the mid-thirteenth century, and probably in the mid-fourteenth century, the stone defensive circuit of the town was raised up with a brick part.
+Byczyna (Pitschen) was fortified around the mid-thirteenth century, and probably in the mid-fourteenth century, the stone defensive circuit of the town was raised up with a brick part.
 At that time, the German Gate was also expanded to include a brick foregate.
 In 1431, the fortifications did not stop the Hussites from capturing and destroying the town, therefore in the 16th century, work on fortifications was continued, among others, the Sand Tower was built to strengthen the defense.
 Apparently, under the Polish Gate, archduke Maximilian capitulated after losing the battle of Byczyna in 1588.
 During the Thirty Years’ War, the town was occupied several times by both fighting sides, which degraded not only the town buildings but also the already obsolete fortifications.
 In the second half of the nineteenth century, the crown of the defensive wall ceased to exist, but the curtains on most of the perimeter were not slighted.

 From around the mid-thirteenth century, the town was surrounded by a single ring of stone wall and a preceding ditch, not filled with water.
 In addition, on the northern side of the town there were marshes.
 The length of the walls was about 912 meters.
 They circled the town oval, with a line similar to an ellipse.
 In the mid-fourteenth century, the walls were raised by a brick part.
 Their average height from the outside of the town was then 5.5 – 7 meters and a thickness of 1.3 – 1.7 meters.